mixxxdj/libkeyfinder/README.md

 All tests passed (1705510 assertions in 65 test cases)
 ```

 Note that there is a known intermittent failure in the `FftAdapterTest/ForwardAndBackward` test.
-Try running the tests a handful of times to determine whether you are hitting the intermittent or have introduced a new bug.
+Try running the tests a handful of times to determine whether you are hitting the intermittent failure or have introduced a new bug.